Culture-404/Syn_Inquisition/readme.md

 This guide, designed by gamers for gamers, will take you through the process of learning and using a diverse entry level skillset to run a news, factchecking, or blog website.
 You will learn:

-- Basic HTML/CSS/JS
+- Basic sitebuilding
+  -  Learning HTML/CSS
+  -  Templating and Layout Design
+  -  Simple JavaScript (frontend)
+- Syndication, RSS, and re-decentralizing the web
 - Holistic Optimization
   - Content Architecture
   - Search Engine (SEO)
   - Site Speed
   - User Interface (UI) and Accessibility
-- Syndication, RSS, and re-decentralizing the web
 - Accelerate with Artificial Intelligence